The Royal Demands

 “Yes.
 There have been more Posture Art murder cases around the U.S. Some are just copycats, but the genuine ones are his signature murders.
 What was the madman’s purpose in even being at the college anyways?
 Why would he go to a high-profile place in the first place?”

 “Posture Art Murder cases?
 What?
 Why such a weird name?” said Alan.

 “Probably because they’re all in some kind of weird poses.”

 Everybody was in deep thought.
 Alan spoke up first, “What were you guys doing there anyways?
-Were you all going to the same school when this happened?”
+Where were you all going to the same school when this happened?”

 “To who?
 Us?” asked Agnis.
-“What benefit would this mask man get from stopping us?”
+“What benefit would this masked man get from stopping us?”